When will the Foundayo pill be available in the UK?

 • If you take too much Foundayo, call your healthcare provider or go to the nearest hospital emergency room right away.

-Like the injections, the FDA has said that the tablets follow a gradual dose titration.
+The MHRA has said that the tablets follow a gradual dose titration, like weight loss injections.
 This means the Foundayo first dose starts small and slowly builds up over a course of a few months.
 This helps to minimise side effects and gives the body time to adjust to the medication.

 • Starting dosage is 0.8 mg